OtherwiseJunk/Saga.Proto/README.md

-# Saga.Proto
+# Saga Proto
-Lexicon definitions for Saga.Proto domain running on the ATProto
+Lexicon definitions for the Saga Proto RPG framework (`com.cacheblasters.saga.proto.*`) running on the AT Protocol.